What is a Credit Card Charge-Off?

 How does a credit card charge-off work?

 A credit card charge-off happens when you go from 120 to 180 days without making the minimum monthly payment on your credit card.
-At this point, the creditor can write off your account as “uncollectible” for tax purposes and close down your credit card.
+At this point, the creditor can write off your account as “uncollectible” for tax purposes and close your credit card.

 Unfortunately, a credit card charge-off does not mean that you’re absolved of paying your credit cards.
 Instead, it means that the company has written off your previous good debt as bad debt.